If you’re paying international vendors and overseas suppliers in currencies different from your own, you may be dealing with:

-With Jeeves, you can send transfers that are as high as your available line of Jeeves credit.
+With Jeeves, you can send transfers that are as high as your self-funded Jeeves Cash balance.

 For example, if you have a $100k balance with Jeeves, you can send $100k.
 If you have a $1m balance, you can send $1m.

 Without the usual limits, you can better manage your overseas vendor and supplier invoices with one payment and save on additional processing fees of multiple payments.